Taylor Kitsch: Career

-Kitsch moved to New York City in 2002, after receiving an opportunity to pursue modeling with IMG; he studied acting there as well, and became a nutritionist and personal trainer.
-For a time in New York he was homeless and took to sleeping on subway trains in the middle of the night.
-In 2004, he relocated to Los Angeles where he modeled for Diesel and Abercrombie & Fitch.
-He also appeared in the limited edition coffee table book About Face by celebrity photographer John Russo.
+Kitsch moved to New York City in 2002, after receiving an opportunity to pursue modelling with IMG; he studied acting.
+He supported himself as a nutritionist and personal trainer.
+For a time in New York he was homeless and took to sleeping on subway trains.

+In 2004, he relocated to Los Angeles, where he modelled for Diesel and Abercrombie & Fitch.
+He appeared in the limited edition coffee table book About Face by celebrity photographer John Russo.

 In 2006, Kitsch was cast in his breakout role on the NBC sports teen drama television series Friday Night Lights, based on Peter Berg's 2004 film of the same name and set in the fictional town of Dillon, Texas.
 For five seasons Kitsch portrayed the role of Tim Riggins, a high school student who is the fullback/running back of the Dillon Panthers.
-The series premiered in October 2006 to universal critical acclaim from critics and over 7.7 million viewers.
+The series premiered in October 2006 to acclaim from critics and over 7.7 million viewers.
 Kitsch has ruled out reprising his role in a potential film sequel to the television series.

 He played Pogue Parry in The Covenant, alongside Steven Strait, Sebastian Stan, Laura Ramsey, Toby Hemingway, Jessica Lucas, and Chace Crawford.
 In February 2008, he signed on to play Gambit in the X-Men franchise spinoff X-Men Origins: Wolverine, released in May 2009.
 Of the fan-favorite character Gambit, Kitsch states, "I knew of him, but I didn't know the following he had.
 I'm sure I'm still going to be exposed to that.
 I love the character, I love the powers, and I love what they did with him.
 I didn't know that much, but in my experience, it was a blessing to go in and create my take on him.
 I'm excited for it, to say the least."